ramindehghanpoor/CLI/README.md

     [optional] Scalar, The p-norm to apply for Minkowski, weighted and unweighted.
 Default: 2

 * `-nl1`

     The file name of a new latent space.
 Provide a new protein family latent space.
 The closest protein family to this new latent space will be shown.

+* `-nl2`

+    The file name of a new latent space.
+Provide a new protein family latent space.
+The closest protein family to this new latent space will be shown.